Skip to main content

 Combining science and speculative fiction, Last Things considers the meaning of life through rocks—Earth’s elemental parts that have survived millennia.
 Using macro and micro images of geological formations alongside testimony from scientists and writers, this work of experimental nonfiction invites us to see evolution as a process that extends beyond the human-centered perspective.
 2023, US, 35mm, in English and French with English subtitles, 50 min.

-A conversation with filmmaker Deborah Stratman follows the screening.
+A conversation with filmmaker Deborah Stratman and artist Andy Graydon follows the screening.

 New to the Walker Cinema?
 Let us host you—your first film is on us.
 Book today and a free ticket will be added to your cart.
 Some restrictions may apply.